vicheanak/unilever-life/README.md

 ## Pages

-The Super Starter comes with a variety of ready-made pages.
+The Unilever Life - Perfect Store comes with a variety of ready-made pages.
 These pages help you assemble common building blocks for your app so you can focus on your unique features and branding.

 The app loads with the `FirstRunPage` set to `TutorialPage` as the default.
 If the user has already gone through this page once, it will be skipped the next time they load the app.